Veneers Austin TX

 For many people, having discolored, chipped, or broken teeth could severely impact their self-esteem.
 Therefore, dental veneers made from resin composite or porcelain help modify your overall appearance by acting as shells of the same color as your tooth.
 While implants and crowns help treat issues such as missing and severely damaged teeth, veneers work on teeth that are still attached to your gums.
-At Dr. Emily Zaramella, DDS, we help you regain your confidence by adding symmetry to your smile and making it more even.
+At Emily Ianno Zaramella, DDS, we help you regain your confidence by adding symmetry to your smile and making it more even.

 Benefits of Dental Veneers